 The Company has had recurring net losses and continues to experience negative cash flows from operations.
-Furthermore, management does not believe the Company has sufficient resources to fund its normal operations over the next 12 months unless sales improve significantly or it raises capital.
+If these losses continue, management does not believe the Company has sufficient resources to fund its normal operations over the next 12 months.
+The Company may need to raise capital.
 Additional financing may not be available on terms favorable to the Company, or at all.
 If these funds are not available, the Company may not be able to execute its business plan or take advantage of business opportunities.
 The ability of the Company to obtain such additional financing and to achieve its operating goals is uncertain.
 In the event that the Company does not obtain additional capital or is not able to increase cash flow through the increase of sales, there is substantial doubt as to its ability to continue as a going concern.
 The accompanying financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-Refer to "Risk Factors" set forth in our Annual Report on Form 10-K for the year ended December 31, 2010, filed with the Securities and Exchange Commission ("SEC") on March 29, 2011 and in our other filings with the SEC for additional information with respect to events and uncertainties that could harm our business, operating results and financial condition.